TosbackCgusBridge-Bot/CGUs-versions/Albertsons/Privacy Policy.md

 *   **Certain Business Transfers.** Your personal information may be disclosed as part of a corporate business transaction, such as a merger, acquisition, joint venture, or financing or sale of company assets, and could be transferred to a third party as one of the business assets in such a transaction.
 It may also be disclosed in the event of insolvency, bankruptcy or receivership.

-HEALTH INFORMATION/PHARMACIES
+**HEALTH INFORMATION/PHARMACIES**

 Our pharmacies collect protected health information, which includes your medical and personal history, prescription profile for fulfillment of pharmacy orders, and other health-related information that you, your doctor or your insurance carrier provides to us.
 This information is most often used to process your prescriptions, provide you with health care information or services, or to contact you with questions and respond to your inquiries.
 This information is subject to our notice of privacy practices that more specifically describes how we may use or disclose your protected health information.
-You may request a copy of our notice of privacy practices when you visit any of our pharmacies or by contacting us using one of the methods listed under the caption “How to Contact Us” that appears below.
+You may also request a copy of our notice of privacy practices when you visit any of our pharmacies or by contacting us using one of the methods listed under the caption “How to Contact Us” that appears below.

-INFORMATION PERTAINING TO CHILDREN
+**INFORMATION PERTAINING TO CHILDREN**

 We do not intend to or knowingly collect personal information online from children under the age of 13, and we encourage parents or guardians to participate in and monitor their children’s online activity.
 If a child under 13 has provided personal information, a parent or guardian may inform us of that fact by contacting us using one of the methods listed under the caption “How to Contact Us” that appears below, and we will then delete the information from our database.
 If you are under the age of 13, do not provide us with any personal information either directly, on any website bulletin boards or by other means.

-ACCESS TO AND RETENTION OF PERSONAL INFORMATION
+**ACCESS TO AND RETENTION OF PERSONAL INFORMATION**

 We do not maintain all of your personal information in a form that you can access or update, and some items, such as transaction records, may not be changed.
 Accordingly, we will determine and may limit what may be accessed and how, and we may keep a record of changes (including deletions) and disclose them for lawful purposes.
 We keep your personal information for as long as we think is necessary or advisable, and we reserve the right to retain it to the full extent not prohibited by law.
 You may review your personal information that is readily accessible or request that it be updated by contacting our Customer Interaction Center using one of the methods listed under the caption “How to Contact Us” that appears below.

-SECURITY OF PERSONAL INFORMATION
+**SECURITY OF PERSONAL INFORMATION**

 We take various physical, electronic and procedural measures to protect your personal information from unauthorized disclosure or misuse.
 We employ Secure Sockets Layer (SSL) technology, a commonly employed method of encrypted communication used on the Internet, to encrypt during transmission, sensitive personal information you input, including credit card numbers.
 However, because no data security systems are completely secure, we do not warrant that any personal information that you provide to us will be secure or safe from unauthorized access.
 If you provide any personal information to us, you do so at your own risk.

-LINKS TO OTHER WEBSITES
+**LINKS TO OTHER WEBSITES**

 Our website may contain links to websites operated by third parties.
 When you visit their websites, they may collect information about your visit and use it to provide advertisements to you.
 This Privacy Policy does not apply to, and we are not responsible for, the practices of third parties that collect your personal information.
 Each of these linked websites may maintain its own policies about the collection, use and protection of your personal information.
 We encourage you to check the privacy policies of such third parties to learn about their practices.

-CHANGES TO THIS POLICY
+**CHANGES TO THIS POLICY**

 We will modify this Privacy Policy if our practices change.
 We will notify you of such changes by posting the modified version on our website and indicating the date it was last modified.
 We encourage you to visit our website periodically to view the latest version of this Privacy Policy.

-OPT-OUT CHOICES
+**OPT-OUT CHOICES**

 We may send you email messages, direct mail offers, or other communications regarding products or services unless you specifically ask us not to do so when you  access our website or change your preferences by updating any accounts you may have with us.
-At any time, you may elect to discontinue receiving commercial messages from us by submitting an opt-out request to Albertsons (see “How to Contact Us” below) or by following the instructions in the form of the communication you received, as described below.
+At any time, you may elect to discontinue receiving commercial messages from us by submitting an opt-out request to Albertson’s (see “How to Contact Us” below) or by following the instructions in the form of the communication you received, as described below.
 We will endeavor to process your opt-out request in a commercially reasonable time.

-*   **Printed Materials:** To opt out of receiving printed marketing materials at your postal address, such as advertisements, flyers or postcards, contact Albertsons at the address below.
+*   **Printed Materials:** To opt out of receiving printed marketing materials at your postal address, such as advertisements, flyers or postcards, contact Albertson’s at the address below.
-*   **Emails:** To opt out of receiving marketing materials via email, use the method provided in the email or contact Albertsons at the address below.
+*   **Emails:** To opt out of receiving marketing materials via email, use the method provided in the email or contact Albertson’s at the address below.
-*   **Facsimiles:** If you have consented to receiving facsimile messages, you may opt out of receiving them by using the method provided in the facsimile message or by contacting Albertsons at the address below.
+*   **Facsimiles:** If you have consented to receiving facsimile messages, you may opt out of receiving them by using the method provided in the facsimile message or by contacting Albertson’s at the address below.
-*   **Voice or Text Messages:** To opt out of receiving in-person voice messages by telephone, contact Albertsons at the address below.
-If you have consented to receiving prerecorded voice messages or text messages, you may opt out of receiving them by using the method provided in the prerecorded voice message or text message, or by contacting Albertsons at the address below.
+*   **Voice or Text Messages:** To opt out of receiving in-person voice messages by telephone, contact Albertson’s at the address below.
+If you have consented to receiving prerecorded voice messages or text messages, you may opt out of receiving them by using the method provided in the prerecorded voice message or text message, or by contacting Albertson’s at the address below.

-HOW TO CONTACT US
+**HOW TO CONTACT US**

-If you have any questions, comments or concerns about this Privacy Policy or privacy-related comments or questions, please contact Albertsons by mail as follows:
+If you have any questions, comments or concerns about this Privacy Policy or privacy-related comments or questions, please contact Albertson’s by mail as follows:

-**Mailing Address** Attn: Albertsons Customer Service, 250 Parkcenter Blvd., Boise, ID  83706
+**Mailing Address** Attn: Albertson’s Customer Service, 250 Parkcenter Blvd., Boise, ID  83706

 **Effective Date: February 8, 2012**

-© 2006 – 2012 Albertsons LLC.
+© 2006 – 2012 Albertson’s LLC.
 All rights reserved.